shivamtrip/assistive-robot/README.md

 <img src="https://github.com/shivamtrip/home-robot/assets/66013750/8a995bd9-c8f4-46ad-833a-9793f6b44d7d" width="600"> <br/>

 #### Database Structure
-For our deployment system that operated in an assisted living facility, we created a scalable database structure.
-Primary features included:
+Our robot operated in an assisted living facility and had a scalable database structure.
+Features:
-- Allowed for horizontal scaling of number of robots in the facility
-- Allowed for horizontal scaling of number of remotes in the facility (each resident would have a remote in their room to call Alfred)
+- Enabled horizontal scaling of number of robots and remotes in the facility (each resident also had a remote to request the robot's assistance)
-- Captured real-time status of each robot, including global states such as current operation mode, battery percentage, etc. as well as local states such as joint angles.
+- Enabled capturing of real-time status of each robot such as current operation mode, battery percentage, joint angles, etc.
-- Enabled remote-based teleoperation of robot (this feature would enable a family member the resident or nurse to operate the robot and assist the resident).
+- Enabled remote-based teleoperation of robot (for patient's family or nurse).

 Overall Structure |
 :-------------------------:|